-- Laptop is required so take one with or buy one on arrival (Tablet/Ipad is not
+- A laptop is required to take one with or buy one on arrival (Tablet/Ipad is not

-- Full Support and Assistance – Work on a full work permit
+- Full Support and Assistance – pre and post-arrival

 - Travel for 3 months to 20yrs + – we have families that do this

 - Free Medical at the clinic once you have your work permit

 - Loads of South Africans – make friends easily

 - Those with dependants also considered.